 Ekua Hagan captures this perfectly: "They learned from their parents in childhood that their own feelings are burdensome and irrelevant."

 Think about what that does to a developing mind.
-You're five years old, crying because you're scared or hurt, and instead of comfort, you get silence, dismissal, or worse, anger.
-You quickly learn that needing things makes you a burden.
+You're five years old, crying because you're scared or hurt, and instead of comfort, you get silence, dismissal, or worse—anger.
+The kitchen is quiet except for the sound of a parent loading dishes, deliberately not looking at you.
+You learn the lesson fast: needing things makes you a burden.
 So you stop asking.
 You stop needing.
 You become the child who never causes problems, who figures everything out alone.
+By the time you're an adult, you can't even remember making the decision.
+It just became who you were—someone who handles things, who doesn't flinch, who keeps the cactus on her desk and the grief in her car.

 I've seen this in my own journey and in countless others.
 The self-sufficiency that follows isn't strength in the traditional sense.
-It's a survival mechanism, carefully constructed over years of disappointment.
+It's architecture.

 The invisible wounds that persist